Standalone Own Damage Car Insurance

-With the availability of standalone own damage insurance policy and third party liability covers separately, car insurance policies have now become much more affordable for the car owners.
+With the availability of standalone own damage insurance policy and third-party liability covers separately, car insurance policies have now become much more affordable for car owners.
 Additionally, the policyholders can now purchase their own damage policy at the best offered price to add-on to their financial benefit.

 6 months - 1 year